zooniverse/front-end-monorepo/packages/lib-react-components/src/hooks/Readme.md

 ## useHasMounted

 When a component needs to be deferred until client-side rendering.
-See [https://www.joshwcomeau.com/react/the-perils-of-rehydration/](https://www.joshwcomeau.com/react/the-perils-of-rehydration) for more a detailed mental model.
+See [https://www.joshwcomeau.com/react/the-perils-of-rehydration/](https://www.joshwcomeau.com/react/the-perils-of-rehydration) for a detailed mental model.

 ```js
 const hasMounted = useHadMounted()